 "Here.
 Now."

-"Be so good as to go out."
+"Be so good as to withdraw."

 Silence.
 He did not stir.

-"At least turn your gaze away!"
+"At least turn away your gaze!"

 "Selchae, if you were me, would you trust?"

 She shook her head, her eyes down.

 "I don't know what blade you may carry under your garments," he said.
 "Enough.
 Disrobe."
 Her movements were slow.
 She turned away.
 She undid the golden belt, and laid it carefully on the straw.
 She slipped the robe off her shoulders, and folded it with shaking hands.
 The length of her hair surprised him.
 She squatted, laying the robe carefully down, and fumbled with something beyond his gaze.
 She laid her rings and bracelets on the folded silk.
 She stood again, still facing away from him.
 She took a deep breath, and then another.
 She gripped her fine silk shift in both hands and pulled it quickly up over her head.
 The dark hair fell smoothly to clothe her back, and her round buttocks shone through it like bronze globes.
-She held the fine shift, hanging, in front of He's seen her face before - he went to school with her.

-her, little tremors running through her body.
+She held the fine shift, hanging, in front of her, little tremors running through her body.
 Again she folded it carefully and laid it down, gently, on top of her jewellery.
 Finally she removed and laid down her veil.
 She remained there, crouching, for a long moment.